nagamani6777/Test2/README.md

 in this file created as simple beach marker which is locating Arizona state in USA google map.

 gmaps.html

-In this file craated a popup marker which is popup when you touch that marker.( locating at lasvegas in USA googlemap )
+In this file created a popup marker which is popup when you hover on that marker.( locating at lasvegas in USA googlemap )